Can a Generator Get Rained On?

 It would be dangerous to touch a generator in the rain.
 Simply touching the frame could cause a life-threatening electric shock.
-Anyone standing in a puddle would only need to be near the generator to run the risk of electricity going to them and causing a serious shock.
+Anyone standing in a puddle would only need to be close to the generator to risk electricity going to them and causing a serious shock.
 Even accidentally touching the generator with wet hands could cause a significant electric shock.

-The secondary danger of using a generator in the rain is the possibility of damaging the device.
-Running the generator too close to the house.
+The secondary danger of using a generator in the rain is the potential to damage the device.
+Running the generator too close to the house can be hazardous, as it can cause carbon monoxide poisoning.
 If you have a stationary generator, you should have professionally installed it as far from the house as your instructions and local codes require.
-But for a laptop, the threat of carbon monoxide from an odorless and invisible gas can be deadly.
+But for a laptop, the threat of carbon monoxide from an odorless, invisible gas can be deadly.

 Keep it away from doors and windows.
 Never start it in a garage, even if the doors are open.
-Instructions for a portable generator warn you not to run it in the rain.
-To protect it from moisture, the Consumer Product Safety Commission recommends operating it on a dry surface under an open canopy structure.
+The instructions for a portable generator warn you not to run it in the rain.
+To protect it from moisture, the Consumer Product Safety Commission recommends operating it on a dry surface under an open canopy-type structure.

 It is generally not advisable to operate a generator in humid conditions and should be avoided.
-If there are adverse weather conditions, try to wait for it to pass and run the generator only once the conditions have been cleared.
+If there are adverse weather conditions, try to wait for it to pass and run the generator only after the conditions have been cleared.
 However, situations can arise where you need to run a generator in the rain.
-Run the generator only as needed: In some situations, you may not be able to avoid running the generator in adverse weather conditions.
+Generators are designed to produce a powerful voltage and when moisture enters the outlets or seeps into the engine, it can cause an electrocution or explosion.

 Tips for Safe and Efficient Use of Generators in Inclement Weather